 In sixth grade, I had two books I read over and over again.
 The first is Peter Pan, and the second was Alice in Wonderland and its sequel Alice Through the Looking Glass.
-I loved reading her adventures, and I even found a third book not written by Lewis Carroll.
+I loved reading about her adventures, and I even found a third book not written by Lewis Carroll.
 In high school, I was given the Annotated Lewis Carroll.
 With all of that background, I, of course, HAD to get my kids to read Alice in Wonderland and have our Alice in Wonderland movie night as part of our book and a movie night.

 (This post contains affiliate links)